Enterprise RAID Controller Recovery

 - POST 1727: New (or previously failed) logical drive attachment detected

 - The controller detected a logical array that was not present on the previous boot, or found conflicting metadata suggesting an improper migration between controllers.
-Accepting the auto-config offer can rewrite Partition 9 on the new members.
+Accepting the auto-config offer can rewrite the RIS on the new members.
 Do not press a key.
 Pull the drives and image them.

 What Do SSACLI Drive and Logical Drive States Mean for Recovery?